saschagrunert/kubernix/README.md

 kube-scheduler.log
 ```

-If you want to spawn an additional shell session, simply run in the same
+If you want to spawn an additional shell session, simply run `kubernix shell` in
-directory in another terminal:
+the same directory as the initial bootstrap.

 ```
 $ sudo kubernix shell